bjpop/rover/README.txt

       Required.

       Name of the output file created by Rover.
 This file contains the variants called by the program.
+This file is in tab separated format.

    --proportionthresh N